Skip to main content

 Why would a refund fail?

-The transaction has not settled yet (was collected within 24 hours of the cancellation) or if the transaction is outside the refund settlement date (depends on the payment processor, 60 days if using Webconnex Payments).
+The transaction has not settled yet (was collected within 24 hours of the cancellation) or if the transaction is outside the refund settlement date (which depends on the payment processor you are using).

 Did this answer your question?